SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M03Lab01_Publishing_events.md

     -   Select **WebhookKey** for **Authentication**.

     -   Go back to the notepad and copy the key.
+The key will be all the text after the **code=**.

     -   Go back to the **Plugin Registration** tool, paste the key you copied in the **Value** field and click **Save**.